0x1eef/trip.rb/README.md

 is available as a complete reference, and covers parts of the interface not covered by the examples.

-### Concurrent
+### Concurrency

-#### What is a concurrent tracer ?
+#### A concurrent tracer

-In the context of Trip - it can be explained as a tracer that spawns a new Fiber to run (and trace) a piece of Ruby code.
+In the context of Trip - a concurrent tracer can be explained as a tracer that spawns a new Fiber to run (and trace) a piece of Ruby code.
 Trip then pauses the new Fiber when a condition is met, and then yields control back to the root Fiber.

 The root Fiber can then resume the tracer, and repeat this process until the